NodeBB-Community/nodebb-plugin-user-invitations/README.md

 ## Installation

 Install the plugin using the "Install Plugins" page in the ACP.
-The package name is `nodebb-plugin-newuser-invitation`

 ## Screenshots